nusco/narjillos/backlog.md

 ##Germline Browser
 >goal: understand what is happening in the dish

-    Analyze DNA germline in separate program.
-    This is useful to prepare my presentation at Madison+ Ruby.

-    Takes a chain of DNA ancestors and dynamically shows specimen on the screen, with forward/back
-    buttons and the like.

 *  Show narjillo stats while browsing germline
    Pick a few: